w3c/wai-curricula/intro.md

 * Web Accessibility Principles: explains the terms Perceivable, Operable, Understandable, and Robust (POUR) and introduces the Guidelines defined by WCAG for each of these principles.
 * First checks for web accessibility: guides learners through preliminary checks for web accessibility on simple web pages.

-**Tip**: Revise the inter-relationship between accessibility features in web technologies such as HTML, in web content, web authoring tools, web browsers, and assistive tools, which were introduced in the first teaching unit of this module.
+**Tip**: Revise the inter-relation between accessibility features in web technologies such as HTML, in web content, web authoring tools, web browsers, and assistive tools, which were introduced in the first teaching unit of this module.
 Relate this back to more specific examples for the second teaching module and highlight the broader benefits of these examples.
 Reiterate that accessibility encompasses many types of roles and responsibilities.

 **Note**: This is a suggested teaching outline to help achieve the learning outcomes.
 Instructors might choose to adapt the sequence of the lessons or their content according to the particular audience and context.